 “Bali – An Indonesian paradise that feels like a living fantasy.
 In this issue, we take you to discover Bali’s beautiful beaches, forested volcanic mountains, iconic rice paddies, cliffside temples, luxury resort villas and beach clubs… After your first visit, it is likely this place might just become your second home.”

 Known as the Island of Gods, Bali’s stunning beauty comes in many forms — from exotic temples set against stunning natural backdrops, towering volcanoes, pristine jungles, rich wildlife to mesmerizing sunsets.
 After sunset hours, you will find the dance floors of famous party spots packed to the brim!
 Spend your days lazily sunbathing on Bali’s best beaches, surfing the waves, or chilling at one of the famous beach clubs, with a fresh coconut by your side.
 It is no wonder why many digital nomads and expats plant their roots here.
 Needless to say, Bali is a honeymoon hotspot for newlyweds as well.
 Let us share our Top Things to do in Bali with you.

-Editor’s Note: We have been to Bali three times since 2015.
+Editor’s Note: We have been to Bali four times since 2015.
 With each visit, we discover a new piece of Bali to add to our jigsaw puzzle.
 Contrary to what some may think, Bali is huge.
 The island has so much awaiting your discovery, much more than just resort villas and beach vibes (though that is a big reason why we love Bali so much!).
-The island is brimming with culture, religion, and art, and also known for yoga and meditation retreats — which explains why many arrive here to “eat pray love”.
+The island is brimming with culture, religion, and art, and is also known for yoga and meditation retreats which explains why many arrive here to “eat pray love”.
 I can’t wait to show you our favourite things to do in Bali!